edwinmccracken/etl_project/README.md

   * Load dataframes into Postgres database
 * Using pgAdmin 4
   * Join tables on date in PostgreSQL
+  * Create joined_data.sql file of joined table

 ## Visualizations
-* Use Matplotlib, Numpy to create lines charts with multiple lines
+* Use Matplotlib to create lines charts with multiple lines
   * Compare driving directions requests in US and Italy
   * Compare driving directions requests in US and Italy
   * Compare driving directions requests in US and Italy